Proof of Life: Plot

 Alice Bowman moves to the (fictional) South American country of Tecala because her engineer husband, Peter Bowman, has been hired to help build a new dam for oil company Quad Carbon.
 While driving one morning through the city, Peter is caught in traffic and then ambushed and abducted by guerrilla rebels of the Liberation Army of Tecala (ELT).
 Believing that Peter is working on Quad Carbon's oil pipeline, ELT soldiers lead him through the jungle.

 Terry Thorne, a former member of the British Special Air Service, arrives in Tecala fresh from a successful hostage rescue in Chechnya.
 As an expert negotiator in kidnapping-and-ransom cases, he is assigned by his company, Luthan Risk, to bargain for Peter's safe return.
 Unfortunately, it is learned that Quad Carbon is on the verge of bankruptcy and takeover, and therefore has no insurance coverage for kidnapping, so they cannot afford Thorne's services.
 Despite Alice's pleas to stay, Thorne leaves the country.
 Alice is then assigned a corrupt local hostage negotiator, who immediately urges her to pay the ELT's first ransom demand: a $50,000 "good faith" payment.
 Not knowing what to do, Alice agrees, but the transaction is stopped by Thorne who (due to his conscience) has returned to help.
 He is aided by Dino, a competing negotiator and ex–Green Beret.

-Over the next few months, Thorne uses a radio to speak with an ELT contact, and the two argue over terms for Peter's release—including a ransom payment that Alice can afford.
+Over the next few months, Thorne uses a radio to speak with an ELT contact, and the two argue over terms for Peter's release—including a ransom payment that Alice and her sister-in-law, Janis, can afford.
 Thorne and Alice bond through the ordeal, and become intimate.
 They eventually negotiate a sum of $650,000.